ScottLogic/blog/_posts/2022-10-10-when-should-we-automate.markdown

 title: When should we automate?
 date: 2022-10-10 09:27:00 Z
 categories:
-- tgilbert
 - Testing
 tags:
 - Testing
 - Automation
 - Regression
 - test-automation
 summary: 'A look at how building an automated regression test suite in the early days of a project will provide benefits further down the line. '
 author: tgilbert
 ---